Stay Down (Mary J. Blige song)

 "Stay Down" is a song by American singer Mary J. Blige, taken from her eighth studio album, Growing Pains (2007).
 It was written by Blige along with Johnta Austin and Bryan-Michael Cox, while production was helmed by Box.
 Released as the album's third and final single, it replaced "Hurt Again", that was released for a short time for airplay, but at the last minute was canceled in the favor of "Stay Down".

+Critical reception

+BET.com wrote of the song: "One of Mary's strongest assets is her relatability – she always makes the listener feel like each song could be about their own life.
+And for anyone who's struggled to keep a long-term relationship going, this earnest single [...] will seem all too real.
+Don't miss the hilariously random Weezy reference."

 Music video

 A music video for "Stay Down" was directed by Hype Williams and premiered on April 17, 2008.
 It features several close shots of Blige as well as many landscape scenes.

 Credits and personnel

 Credits adapted from the Growing Pains liner notes.